JimmyMultani/drag-and-drop-quiz/README.md

 Drag and Drop UI Quiz
 =======

+A simple questionnaire that uses HTML5 drag and drop features and page transitions.

-HTML, Sass, JS starter kit running on Gulp.
+This project uses HTML, Sass, ES6/JS and is compiled through Gulp.

 ***using LibSass, with Susy***

 ## Requirements
- - Node (v4.2.3)
+ - Node (v4.2.x)
- - npm (2.14.7)
+ - npm (2.14.x)
- - browser-sync (```npm install -g browser-sync```) (2.10.0)
+ - browser-sync (```npm install -g browser-sync```) (2.11.x)
  - Gulp (```npm install -g gulp```) ([CLI] v3.9.0)
- - bower (not exactly required but very useful to quickly add librairies to your project)
-	- bower search plugin
-	- copy the required files manually into your project from /bower_components into /src//js/libs

 ## Installation
+- vagrant up
 - npm install
+- gulp

 ## Configuration
 - gulpfile.js
 	- BrowserSync
 		- If you already have a server, read the instructions inside the gulpfile
 - Sass
-	- set Susy settings (if required) in _variables.scss
 	- set other defaults in _variables.scss (font-stacks, link colors, etc)

 ## Usage